Circle packings, renormalizations and subdivision rules: Introduction

 The {\em skinning map} for circle packings is introduced in \S \ref{sec:sbit}.
 Roughly speaking, let $\mathcal{H}$ be a subgraph of a finite graph $\mathcal{G}$.
-The natural pullback of the inclusion map $i:\mathcal{H} \longrightarrow\mathcal{G}$ gives a map on the moduli space
+The natural pullback of the inclusion map $i:\mathcal{H} \longrightarrow\mathcal{G}$ gives a map on the Teichm\"uller space